CardSorting/DreamBeeSQL/changelog/strategy-mission/03-MISSION-STATEMENT.md

 **"Django's Batteries-Included Philosophy for Next.js"**

-NOORMME is a batteries-included framework for Next.js that eliminates setup hell by providing instant configuration for SQLite, authentication, admin panel, and RBAC - built on proven tools like Kysely and NextAuth.
+NOORMME is a batteries-included framework for Next.js that eliminates setup hell by providing instant configuration for SQLite, authentication, admin panel, RBAC, and background jobs - built on proven tools like Kysely, NextAuth, and Queuebase.

 ## Vision